-Our CORE Collaborative Grants provide support for groups of multiple cross-sector partners with shared action plans focused on long-term outcomes for children birth to age 8 and their families with low income.
+Our CORE Collaborative grants provide support for groups of multiple cross-sector partners with shared goals focused on long-term solutions for families with young children (prenatal to age 8) experiencing low income.

 All funding decisions were made by volunteers who also helped refine our investment focus.
 Grants were available to public and nonprofit organizations that met the minimum standards for eligibility and submitted all required eligibility documentation.

-Any questions related to our Core Collaboratives Grant investments or future grant opportunities should be directed to Lark Kesterke, Director of Impact and Investments, at email@example.com or 425.374.5506.
+Any questions related to our CORE Collaboratives Grant investments or future grant opportunities should be directed to Elise Herwig, CORE Collaboratives Manager, at firstname.lastname@example.org or 425.374.5580.